Our Protocol

 Legal Ombudsman, PO Box 6806, Wolverhampton WV1 9WJ

-If you are unhappy with the outcome of the investigation, alternative complaints bodies such as Pro Mediate (www.promediate.co.uk) also exist which are competent to deal with complaints about legal services, should you and the barrister both wish to use such a scheme, If you wish to use promediate, please contact us to discuss this.
-Please also note that: (1) the time limit for contacting promediate is 12 months, and (2) if mediation is used, neither you nor the barrister is required to accept the proposed resolution.
-If mediation does not resolve the complaint, you may still make a complaint to the Legal Ombudsmen (provided you fall within their jurisdiction and you do so within the time limit)
+If you are unhappy with the outcome of the investigation, alternative complaints bodies such as Radanks (www.radanks.com) also exist which are competent to deal with complaints about legal services, should you and the barrister both wish to use such a scheme.
+If you wish to use Radanks, please contact us to discuss this.
+Please also note that if mediation is used, neither you nor the barrister is required to accept the proposed resolution.
+If mediation does not resolve the complaint, you may still make a complaint to the Legal Ombudsman (provided you fall within their jurisdiction and you do so within the time limit).

 If you are not the barrister's client and are unhappy with the outcome of our investigation, then please contact the Bar Standards Board at: